exercism/java/reference/contributing-to-practice-exercises.md

 The Java specific details you need to know about adding an exercise are:

 - Please add an entry to the `exercises` array in `config.json`.
-  You can find details about what should be in that entry [here][docs-building-config-json].
+  You can find details about what should be in that entry at the [Exercism docs][docs-building-config-json].
   You can also look at other entries in `config.json` as examples and try to mimic them.

 - Please add an entry for your exercise to `settings.gradle`.